 Families who live within walking distance are encouraged to use active travel, including walking or rolling (cycling, scootering, skateboarding) to and from school.
 Choosing active travel can improve physical and mental health and helps students start the day alert and ready to learn.
 It also helps to protect the environment and reduce traffic, making school zones safer for everyone.

 School Bus/Taxi

-For students who are eligible to take the school bus, more information about bus routes and times can be found at www.schoolbuscity.com.
+More information about bus routes and times can be found at www.schoolbuscity.com.

 School Bus Safety

 When riding school buses, students must: